dextrop/ask-jennie-bot/README.md

 # Ask Jennie Python Package
+The package targets to automate development task using single line command, The package include task with UI gallery to automate development of small to medium project.
 The package is a part of ASK Jennie Complete Product.

 ## Task List